Utilize The Laws of Bankruptcy in Arizona to Your Advantage

 Lien Laws in Arizona

-Liens are claims on property after a judgement has given a creditor the right to do so.
+Liens are claims on property after a judgment has given a creditor the right to do so.
 Having a lien placed on your property in Arizona will make it difficult to sell or refinance your house.
-If the equity in your home exceeds the homestead exemption, creditors may attach a judgement to the non-exempt equity in your property.
+If the equity in your home exceeds the homestead exemption, creditors may attach a judgment to the non-exempt equity in your property.

 Motion To Vacate The Judgment

-Arizona Rules of Civil Procedure dictate a process to remove a judgement, granted that there are grounds for doing so.
-Because most debt driven judgements happen because of default by the debtor, often it becomes unclear if a proper notice of lawsuit had been given.
+Arizona Rules of Civil Procedure dictate a process to remove a judgment, granted that there are grounds for doing so.
+Because most debt driven judgments happen because of default by the debtor, often it becomes unclear if a proper notice of lawsuit had been given.
 There are situations that happen where a debtor was never properly served regarding the lawsuit in question.

 Debtors are expected to explain why they waited to file a motion (excusable neglect) and provide a defense to the lawsuit if able.
-Other situations that are grounds for setting a judgement aside include fraud and lack of jurisdiction.
-To determine how likely success will be achieved on such motion, it's recommended that you speak with an experienced Arizona debt attorney regarding the judgement.
+Other situations that are grounds for setting a judgment aside include fraud and lack of jurisdiction.
+To determine how likely success will be achieved on such motion, it’s recommended that you speak with an experienced Phoenix debt relief attorney regarding the judgment.

 At Hilltop Law Firm, our free consultation service can evaluate such a motion.